 A look at some of my all-time favourite, festive films…

-Today, I thought I would like to share another of my favourite Christmas films with you.
-This time around it is, “It’s a Wonderful Life,” starring James Stewart and Donna Reed.
+Today, I thought I would like to share some of my favourite Christmas films with you starting with my all-time favourite, A Christmas Carol starring Alistair Sim.

 Until next time have fun!